 Future careers

-This course will equip you to become an innovative, forward thinking professional who has the skills to bring about positive change in the lives of children and young people by improving standards and service delivery.
+This course improves future career prospects for both recent graduates and current practitioners.
+You'll become an innovative, forward-thinking professional who brings about positive change in the lives of children and young people.

 Fees and funding